viam-labs/speech/README.md

 - `alsa-utils`
 - `flac`

-On MacOS, you must run the following command to install the dependencies before adding the modular resource:
+On MacOS, `run.sh` will install the following dependencies using [Homebrew](https://brew.sh) before adding the modular resource:

 ``` bash
 brew install portaudio